PlatziLabs/fake-api-docs/src/content/docs/en/rest/users.md

 }
 ```

-> Note that the password is will not encrypted.
+> Note that the password is not encrypted.

 ## Update a user